Why Can't I Hear Waze In My Car

 Step 9: Reset Waze Settings (Advanced Step)

-- Open Waze.
+1. Open Waze.

-- Go to My Waze > Settings cog.
+2. Go to My Waze → Settings cog.

 Waze Audio Settings Explained

-| Setting/Component | What it Controls | How to Adjust |
+Setting / Component What It Controls How to Adjust

-| Waze In-App Volume | The loudness of Waze’s voice prompts and alerts. | Waze App > My Waze > Settings > Voice & sound > Volume slider. |
+Waze In-App Volume Loudness of Waze’s voice prompts and alerts.
+Waze → My Waze → Settings → Sound & voice → Volume slider.

-| Phone Media Volume | The overall volume for all audio played through your phone’s speakers or connected devices (including Waze, music, videos). | Press phone volume up button, then tap settings icon on slider; or Settings > Sounds & Haptics (iPhone) / Sound & vibration (Android). |
+Phone Media Volume Overall volume for all media audio including Waze, music, and video.
+Press volume up during active navigation; or Settings → Sounds & Haptics (iPhone) / Sound & vibration (Android).

-| Phone Call Volume | Loudness of phone calls.
-This is separate from Media volume but can sometimes affect how other audio is routed if your car prioritizes call audio. | Usually adjusted during a phone call, or found in phone’s Sound settings. |
+Phone Call Volume Loudness of phone calls — separate from media.
+Can affect routing if car prioritizes call audio.
+Adjusted during a call, or found in phone’s Sound settings.

-| Bluetooth Audio Profile | When connected to a car, this determines if audio is streamed as media or as a phone call.
-Waze should ideally use the Media profile. | Phone’s Bluetooth settings for the specific car connection, or car’s infotainment system settings. |
+Bluetooth Audio Profile Determines if audio streams as media (A2DP) or phone call (HFP).
+Waze needs A2DP/media profile.
+Phone’s Bluetooth settings for the car connection, or car infotainment system settings.

-| Car Stereo Volume | The master volume for your car’s sound system. | Physical volume knob or buttons on your car’s dashboard/head unit. |
+Car Stereo Volume Master volume for your car’s sound system.
+Physical volume knob or buttons on your dashboard or head unit.

 Troubleshooting Specific Scenarios